rwoodley/OSCVideoStreamExample/README.md

 # OSCVideoStreamExample

 A simple example of how to stream live video over HTTP from a camera implementing the OSC 2.0 API (like the Ricoh Theta V).
 OSC is Google's [Open Spherical Camera](https://developers.google.com/streetview/open-spherical-camera/) API.

 The main interest here (for me) is *wireless* streaming from the Theta V. The OSC API implements streaming using the [Motion JPEG](https://en.wikipedia.org/wiki/Motion_JPEG) video format.

+Currently streaming uses the livePreview format, which is quite limited as to framerate.
+See here: https://developers.theta360.com/en/docs/v2.1/api_reference/options/preview_format.html

 This is python 3, using the flask web server.